Jerry Carl: 2020

-In June 2020, Carl announced he would run for the 1st district, which was being vacated by seven-term incumbent and fellow Republican Bradley Byrne.
-He faced former State Senator Bill Hightower, State Representative Chris Pringle, and two others in the Republican primary.
+In June 2020, Carl announced he would run for the 1st district, which was being vacated by incumbent and fellow Republican Bradley Byrne.
+He faced former state senator Bill Hightower, State Representative Chris Pringle, and two others in the Republican primary.
 Carl narrowly defeated Hightower in the primary, and they went to a runoff election.
 Carl defeated Democratic nominee James Averhart in the general election with 64.4% of the vote.
 The 1st has been in Republican hands without interruption since 1965, and the Democrats have only managed 40% of the vote once since then.

 The 1st typically gives its incumbents very long tenures in Washington.
 When Carl took office on January 2, 2021, he became only the seventh person to hold the seat since 1919; all but one of his six predecessors held it for at least 10 years.